slievens/hof-international-week/slides/10-transfomers.md

 ![GPT like model](./assets/decoder-only-transformer.png)

+## Training Task for Base Model

+- The model is trained to predict the **next token** in a sequence of tokens.
+- The model is trained in a **self-supervised** manner.
+- The model is trained on a large corpus of text data, such as Wikipedia or Common Crawl.
+- The text is **tokenized** into "tokens" (e.g., words or subwords) using a tokenizer, such as BPE (Byte Pair Encoding).
+  - Each token is represented by a unique integer ID.

 ## Decoder Transformer Parts

 - The decoder starts with an **embedding layer** that converts the input tokens into dense vectors.
 A single example has shape $(n, d)$, where $n$ is the number of tokens and $d$ is the dimension of the token embeddings.